Mystik-Spiral/l4d_reverse_ff/README.md

 Purpose:

-Left4Dead(2) SourceMod plugin that reverses friendly-fire weapon damage.
-Attacker takes damage, victim does not.
+Left4Dead(2) SourceMod plugin that reverses friendly-fire...attacker takes damage, victim does not.

 Objectives: